CS571-S24/hw10/README.md

  - *Each* intent within your Wit.AI agent should be trained on **5+ utterances**
    - However, you do not need multiple responses for your intents; one response will do.
  - When `fetch`'ing data within `ChatAgent.js`, use the `async`/`await` syntax!
 Do not use `.then`.
+ - When submitting your project, **please be sure to include a .ZIP of your Wit.AI agent!** Further instructions can be found underneath "Submission Details".

 ## BadgerMart